Polywoky/ISAAC/README.md

 ### Notes:

-- ISAAC32 uses a 1024 byte seed.
+- ISAAC32 uses a 1024 byte seed
-  - Seeds less than 1024 bytes will be padded with zeros to produce 1024 bytes.
+  - Seeds less than 1024 bytes will be padded with zeros to produce 1024 bytes
-  - Seeds more than 1024 bytes will be truncated to 1024 bytes.
+  - Seeds more than 1024 bytes will be truncated to 1024 bytes
 - Using isaac32_init(state) is identical to using isaac_seed("", 0, state)
-- Size values used in isaac32_seed and isaac32_read are size in bytes.
+- Size values used in isaac32_seed and isaac32_read are size in bytes
-- isaac32() returns a 32-bit (4-byte) number.
+- isaac32() returns a 32-bit (4-byte) number
-- If the number of bytes being read using isaac32_read() is not a multiple of four, then isaac32_read() will generate a multiple of four bytes and discard the ones it didn't need.
+- If the number of bytes being read using isaac32_read() is not a multiple of four, then isaac32_read() will generate a multiple of four bytes and discard the ones it didn't need

 ## Files